Jonathan Rea makes BBC Sports Personality of the Year 2017 shortlist

 It is the first time the Ballyclare man has made it onto the 12-strong list of potential champions.

-He made history this year when he became the first man to win the World Superbike Champions for a third successive year.
+He made history this year when he became the first man to win the World Superbike Championship for a third successive year.

 Rea went on to break Colin Edwards' 15-year record for the number of points scored in a season, ending up on 556.
 He was also made an MBE in the Queen's Birthday Honours.